 “RCTs are oversold when their non-parametric and theory-free nature, which is arguably an advantage in estimation or internal validity, is used as an argument for their usefulness.
 The lack of structure is often a disadvantage when we try to use the results outside of the context in which the results were obtained; credibility in estimation can lead to incredibility in use.
 You cannot know how to use trial results without first understanding how the results from RCTs relate to the knowledge that you already possess about the world, and much of this knowledge is obtained by other methods.
 Once RCTs are located within this broader structure of knowledge and inference, and when they are designed to enhance it, they can be enormously useful, not just for warranting claims of effectiveness but for scientific progress more generally.
 Cumulative science is difficult; so too is reliable prediction about what will happen when we act.”

-The TL;DR here is that there is too much reliance in evidence-based discourse on the design per se as indicating causation, when the ability of an RCT to do is a presumption rebuttable upon critique of the research question asked, the underlying assumptions and presuppositions for validity, and background knowledge underpinning the use of the design.
+The TL;DR here is that there is too much reliance in evidence-based discourse on the design per se as indicating causation, when the ability of an RCT to do is a rebuttable presumption upon critique of the research question asked, the underlying assumptions and presuppositions for validity, and background knowledge underpinning the use of the design.

 Good causal inference is a process, and may be deduced from different models of empirical validation, through critical appraisal of the overall existing evidence-base.
 Assuming the results of an RCT by default equal causation is not only intellectual indolence, it is incorrect.